Sten Andersson: Biography

 Andersson was born into a working-class family in the Södermalm district of Stockholm.
+When he was two-three years old, his carpenter-working father took the opportunity to build a house in Enskede for his family, a house where Sten would live for most of his whole life.
 He started working as a mailman in 1940 while attending evening gymnasium courses, and received his students' degree in 1944.
 Andersson then began studying economics and political science at Stockholm University College, but did not graduate.
 In 1942 Andersson joined the Swedish Social Democratic Youth League, of which he chaired the local chapter from 1945 to 1948.
 He was elected a member of the Stockholm city council from 1951 to 1962.
 From 1953 he worked for the Stockholm labour commune, first as an ombudsman, and then served as its secretary from 1958 to 1962.

 Andersson was party secretary of the Social Democratic Party from 1962 until 1982, and a member of the Riksdag from 1966 to 1994 (of the First Chamber until 1970).
 Between 1982 and 1985 he was Minister of Social Affairs, and between 1985 and 1991 Minister of Foreign Affairs.
 As Foreign Minister, Andersson worked strongly for peace in the Israeli–Palestinian conflict, and took initiatives for dialogue between Israel and the Palestine Liberation Organization.
 After his ministerial career ended, he served as President of the Nordic Council in 1994 and as Chairman of the Olof Palme International Center until 1999.
 His memoirs were published in 1993.